<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://blog.thorx.net/?p=155</guid>

-I was, of course, assisted in this by the existance of all the OK Go videos on one neat site.
-Conveniently, it&#8217;s their own: http://www.okgo.net/media/videos/
+<description><![CDATA[So OK Go are a fun and quirky group, quickly gaining renown for their quirky videos.
+How did they get to this point?
+Here is my trip down OK Go video discovery lane I was, of course, assisted in this by the existance of all the OK Go videos on one neat site.
+Conveniently, it&#8217;s [&#8230;]]]></description>

 <content:encoded><![CDATA[<p>So <a href="http://www.okgo.net/">OK Go</a> are a fun and quirky group, quickly gaining renown for their quirky videos.</p>